Alphabetical Movie Listings: "Bm-Br"

 (A) Boy of Flanders - (US, 1924)

 This is a production of the Ouida classic, A Dog of Flanders I'm nor sure why they changed the title, presumably to highlight the role of Jackie Coogan, the child star playing the little Dutch boy.
 Jackie was the first big American child movie star.
-He made it big with Charlie Chaplin in "The Kid" (1921).
+Jackie had made it big with Charlie Chaplin in 'The Kid' (1921).
 He was about 10 years old when he made this film and by this time well known to film audiences world wide.
 It was still the silent era and fims could easily be marketed world wide by just changeing the text segments.
 One review complained that Jackie was becoming a little less innocent and learning stage tricks.
 A reviewer writes, "Jackie does just what you might expect a small-time vaudevillian to do under given circumstances.
 There are many points of wistful appeal in the tale of the little Dutch orphan, persecuted by the narrow village as a tiny vagabond, who wins a prize and recognition with his drawing just as the snow mounts higher and higher around his ragged clothes.
 He shows his amazingly facile versatility by running through all emotions, by doing a clog dance and even by doing a Julian Eltinge in girl's clothes.
 But his inimitable naturalness and naivete are being crowded out by stereotyped gestures and muggings, such as no small 'boy does except at an amateur entertainment."
 He wears a variety of outfits like sterotypical little Dutch boy outfits.
 In one scene he disguises himself as a girl in order to attend a girl's party.
 He wears a traditional Dutch girl's outfit, consisting of white lace cap, ruffled white blouse, full skirted peasant's dress, and apron.
 He is discovered when he eats too many sweets and gets sick.

 Boy of Mine - (US, 1923)